 We may be caring whilst experiencing menopause or peri-menopause ourselves.
 Or caring for someone going through menopause.
 Some of us may be ticking both boxes!

 Using our cuppas as a safe space to chat about all sorts of things, we opened up a conversation on caring and menopause.
-Chatting to unpaid carers in our cuppa, we’ve collected lots of lived experience and advice, capturing what really matters to carers.
+And here, we’ve collected lots of lived experience and tips, capturing what really matters to carers.

 How does menopause feel?

 3. Disturbed sleep

 5. Aches and pains (particularly shoulder and neck)

 7. Weight gain